(PDF version: "http://abxn.org/covid19.pdf".)

 How do we make sense of Covid-19?
 Is God involved?
 What should we learn?
 What should we do?

-Listening to the debates going on, both in Christian and in secular circles, I have sought to understand insights from each with a Biblical perspective (theological, practical and even philosophical).
-It seems to me that there are six things to understand, each able to begin with 'R'.
+From both Christian and secular debates, it seems to me that there are six things to understand, each able to begin with 'R'.

 - Repentance: Covid-19 calls for a change in direction;

-- Rewiring: Covid-19 demands deeper changes than we might think: the 'New Normal';
+- Rewiring: Covid-19 calls Christians to lead towards the 'New Normal';

 - Reassurance: Covid-19 and Christ.